qsb-dev/quantum-space-buddies/README.md

 - [Download the Outer Wilds Mod Manager](https://github.com/raicuparta/ow-mod-manager) and install it anywhere you like;
 - Install OWML using the Mod Manager
 - Clone QSB's source
-- Open the file `QSB/QSB.csproj.user` in your favorite text editor
+- Open the file `Director.Build.targets` in your favorite text editor
 - Edit the entry `<GameDir>` to point to the directory where Outer Wilds is installed
 - Edit the entry `<OwmlDir>` to point to your OWML directory (it is installed inside the Mod Manager directory)
-- Do the same for `QuantumUNET/QuantumUNET.csproj.user` and `QSBTests/QSBTests.csproj.user`
 - Open the project solution file `QSB.sln` in Visual Studio
 - If needed, right click `References` in the Solution Explorer > Manage NuGet Packages > Update OWML to fix missing references
-- Run this to stop tracking QSB.csproj.user: ```git update-index --skip-worktree QSB/QSB.csproj.user``` (and do the same for the other .user files)
+- Run this to stop tracking Director.Build.targets: ```git update-index --skip-worktree Director.Build.targets```

 To fix the references, right click "References" in the Solution Explorer > "Add Reference", and add all the missing DLLs (references with yellow warning icon).
 You can find these DLLs in the game's directory (`OuterWilds\OuterWilds_Data\Managed`);